Protect Your Hearing on the Job

-Earplugs must block the ear canal with an airtight seal, so you must choose the
+Earplugs must block the ear canal with an airtight seal.
+So you must choose the right

-right shape and size for your ears.
-If they won't stay in place, plugs can be
+shape and size for your ears.
+If they won't stay in place, plugs can be fitted to

-They're held in place by an adjustable headband.
-If you wear them over eyeglasses
+held in place by an adjustable headband.
+If you wear them over eyeglasses or long

-Earplugs and earmuffs can be worn together when noise is greater than 105 dB—louder
+Earplugs and earmuffs can be worn together when noise is greater than 105 decibels.

-than a chain saw or pneumatic drill.
-The combination adds 10 dB to 15 dB of protection.
+This is louder than a chain saw or pneumatic drill.
+The combination adds 10 to 15

-Noise-canceling earphones are available that actually cancel background noise.
+Noise-canceling earphones are available that actually block background noise.
+These

-These can be worn when flying, riding in the car (not driving), or other noisy
+can be worn when flying, riding in the car (not driving) or other noisy transportation,